krismbah/UFOs/README.md

 ## Summary

 To summarize, one major drawback of this new design is that the user isn't given a dropdown menu of criteria to choose from within each filter.
-The criteria they may choose maynot be existing.
+The criteria they may choose may not be existing.
 For futher development of the webpage, the following recommendations are suggested:

 1. Change the filter elements to dropdown menus.
 2. Include a greater dataset spanning more than two weeks of one year.